 Which Learning Track should I do next?
 Here is a link in this knowledge base to a discussion of Learning Tracks in the Online Game.
 The short answer is to start 1st and 2nd grade students in LT 1.
 Addition and 3rd grade and above in LT 7.
 Multiplication.

 Note: Changing a Learning Track will put them back to Set A in the track they just left.
 Don’t change Learning Tracks based on student requests, as they really, really need to finish a Learning Track to master those facts and you don’t want them to have to start over at Set A again.

 In case you accidentally change a student’s Learning Track, or even “re-assign” the Learning Track, they will be put back to Set A and will be very annoyed.
 Let Dr. Don know immediately with an email to [email protected] and he can restore the student’s progress.
 You’ll have to tell him your email and account as well as the student’s username, but if you’re quick about it, he can get that work restored.
 Won’t be possible a week later, but the next day, yes, we can restore progress.

-Students may ask you to change their Learning Track, just as soon as it gets a little hard.
+Students may ask you to switch their Learning Track, before finishing, just as soon as it gets a little hard.
 They may have to start over a couple of times and if they lack much perseverance, they will want to quit.
 But they only learn the facts if they stick with it.
 If they skip around they are going to be wasting their time.
 If you assigned it, then they ought to be learning those facts.